• Facebook

 Goal 4: Quality education, Goal 8: Decent work and economic growth, Goal 9: Industry, Innovation, and Infrastructure, Goal 10: Reducing inequalities, Goal 12: Responsible consumption and production

-Measuring, managing and communicating performance for sustainability play a central role in the implementation of the sustainability strategy, and developing relationships with stakeholders.
-It comprises practices and mechanisms to measure, represent, report and communicate firm’s performance, embracing environmental, social and economic aspects.
-We aim to attract papers which critically review and advance theory, methodology and practice on: sustainability and environmental reporting, social balance sheet, Integrated reporting, non financial disclosure, management control and performance measurement systems for sustainability, quality and assurance of sustainability disclosure and IR, the effects on the organization and its stakeholders, the role of CFO and the controller.
+Measuring sustainability performance plays a central role in implementing the sustainability strategy and developing relationships with stakeholders.
+It implies to implement practices and mechanisms to measure, represent, report, disclose and communicate firm’s performance, embracing environmental, social and economic aspects.
+We aim to attract papers which critically review and advance theory, methodology and practice on: sustainability and environmental reporting, social balance sheet, integrated reporting (IR), non financial disclosure, quality and assurance of sustainability disclosure and IR, the impact of institutional context (i.e. EU) and other drivers, management control and performance measurement for sustainability, the role of CFO and the controller.

 UN Sustainable Development Goals (SDG):